johnatasjmo/cscp_notes/Module1/SectionA/Chapter2/Topic1.md

 - Base model with numerous options
 - Collaboration with suppliers to develop innovative designs
 - Global track and trace technology to reduce counterfit

+*Postponement* is as “a product design or supply chain strategy that deliberately delays final differentiation…until the latest possible time in the process.”

 #### Focus advantage strategies